ahmadachmed/flutter-simap/README.md

 # Simap

-Simap is a System Informasi Manajemen & Akuntansi Perizinan
+Simap is a System Informasi Manajemen & Akuntansi Perizinan, a request to help Bulukumba Kab government

 ## Getting Started